hannah-melzer/ESN_MA_Thesis/README.md

 # My Thesis

 Welcome to my thesis repository!
-This project is based on and extends the work of the following repositories:
+This project is based on and extends the work of the following repositories from:

 - [Jacob Felding](https://github.com/jfelding/esn/tree/master)
 - [Niklas Heim](https://github.com/nmheim/esn)